Why Joe Ghartey accepted only a ring and Bible from the man who married his daughter

-Ghanaian politician and Member of Parliament for Essikado-Ketan, Joe-Ghartey has given his daughter Ewurama Ghatey's hand in marriage to her sweetheart without taking cash as bride price.
+Ghanaian politician and Member of Parliament for Essikado-Ketan, Joe Ghartey has given his daughter Ewurama Ghartey's hand in marriage to her sweetheart without taking cash as bride price.

 The former Attorney-General and Second Deputy Speaker in a video shared on his official Facebook blessed his daughter for finding a new home while explaining his reason for not accepting the tall list of items Ghanaian families usually request from a man who wishes to marry their daughters.